My Sponsor Hero(es):

 Arrived at FARRM: January 2020.

 About: In January 2020, we took in a potbelly pig in desperate need of attention.
-Given his condition, the owners were unable to find anyone to take him.
 We agreed to help as euthanasia was likely the next course of action.
-A review of his health determined that Napoleon was so obese that he could not walk; his stomach dragged on the ground and he would scream in paid with every step he took.
+A review of his health determined that Napoleon was so obese that he could not walk; his stomach dragged on the ground and he would scream in pain with every step he took.